The ZZ plant is up there as one of the most popular houseplants. It’s tough, fairly easy to care for and looks great with wonderful green leaves.

-Those looks and resilience is what has made it become a favorite among both novice and experienced gardeners.
-Combined with its low maintenance and adaptability to various indoor environments makes it the ideal choice for many people wanting a beautiful and easy to grow houseplant.
+Its those looks and its resilience that has made it become a favorite with beginner and experienced gardeners.
+Add in how little looking after it needs and how well it adapts to different environments and you’ve got the perfect choice for those who want a beautiful and easy to grow houseplant.

-But if you need some extra tips and help with looking after your ZZ plant the following guide will give you all you need to grow and care for a ZZ plant.
+But if you want some extra tips and help with looking after your ZZ plant then this guide is for you.
+You’ll find all you could ever need to grow and care for a ZZ plant the right way.

 The ZZ Plant’s Natural Habitat